anapoklukar/anapoklukar/README.md

 💡 As a dedicated computer science enthusiast, my main passions lie in **mathematical modeling**, **artificial intelligence**, and **game development**.

-🎞️ When I’m not coding, you’ll find me either immersed in a good book or [watching films](https://letterboxd.com/anapoklux/).

 🐾 Also, the profile picture features my ginger cat, **Nacho**!